SchildCode/LiteraBot/README.md

 # LiteraBot
-A tool to aid literature reviews involving text searches in multiple documents (PDF and TXT files).
 LiteraBot is a macro-enabled spreadsheet that is compatible with Microsoft Excel 2013+ for Windows.
+It is a tool to aid literature reviews involving text searches in multiple documents (PDF and TXT files).
+It combines features from JabRef, Mendeley, Zotero, Bookends, and Endnote, giving more powerful text search functions and more intelligent automatic generation of BibTeX references.

 Homepage: https://github.com/SchildCode/LiteraBot
 Author: Peter.Schild@OsloMet.no, first release May 2017